-Author has written 7 stories for Romance, General, and Fantasy.
+Author has written 5 stories for Romance, and General.

 I love to write, but I also sew, draw, photoshop and design, and spend a good chunk of my time day dreaming and trying not to run into things.